 The inventors named on that patent application, Sepandar D. Kamvar, Taher H. Haveliwala, and Glen M. Jeh, are also the inventors listed on this application.
 So, it shouldn’t come as a surprise that it covers personalization and searching speed.

 A search system monitors the input of a search query by a user.
 Before the user finishes entering the search query, the search system identifies and sends a portion of the query as a partial query to the search engine.
 Based on the partial query, the search engine creates a set of predicted queries.
-This process may take into account prior queries submitted by a community of users, and may take into account a user profile.
-The predicted queries are be sent back to the user for possible selection.
+This process may take into account prior queries submitted by a community of users and may take into account a user profile.
+The predicted queries are being sent back to the user for possible selection.
 The search system may also cache search results corresponding to one or more of the predicted queries in anticipation of the user selecting one of the predicted queries.
 The search engine may also return at least a portion of the search results corresponding to one or more of the predicted queries.

 The problem this predictive queries patent application addresses?